 - MCLE accredited training and mentoring (in some substantive areas)

-- Intake, client screening and scheduling
+- Intake and client screening

 - Malpractice insurance

 - Ongoing substantive support in our areas of expertise

 Legal Aid Society provides a variety of pro bono opportunity types.
 Attorneys may take on individual cases for pro bono representation, volunteer at a help desk or clinic, or participate in one of our many pro bono events.
 We offer various volunteer projects for paralegals, including in house volunteering.

 For a list of our current pro bono cases available for direct representation, please click here.
 Case types vary from litigation to negotiation to advocacy and research.